notgiven688/jitterphysics2/docfx/docs/documentation/bodies.md

 ## Damping

-Jitter uses a very simple damping system to slow rigid bodies down.
+Jitter2 uses a simple damping system to slow rigid bodies down.
-This improves simulation stability and also resembles mechanical systems 'losing' energy in the real world.
+This improves simulation stability and also resembles mechanical systems losing energy in the real world.
-In Jitter there is a linear and an angular damping factor for each body which can be set using `body.Damping`.
+There is a linear and an angular damping factor for each body which can be set using `body.Damping`.
-With each `world.Step`, Jitter multiplies the angular and linear velocity of each rigid body by $1-\gamma$, where $\gamma$ is the damping factor.
+With each `world.Step`, the angular and linear velocity of each rigid body is multiplied by $1-\gamma$, where $\gamma$ is the damping factor.
 For performance reasons there is no time dependency for the damping system.
 As a result, bodies in a simulation with smaller timesteps experience greater damping.